top of page

 PROMO DETAILS

-We will be performing a short dance number from our show to help promote and sell tickets that are still available at that time in our annual Music Recital and SHOWCASE 2025.
+We will be performing a short dance number from our show to help promote and sell tickets that are still available at that time in our annual Music Recital (April 18th) and

-Please text Mrs. G (941) 713-1931 by the deadline (TBA) to let confirm whether your student will be participating and which shows they are able to make.
+Please text Mrs. G (941) 713-1931 by the deadline (March 15th) to let confirm whether your student will be participating and which shows they are able to make.

-Students: We will be performing this number off headset mics so be sure to practice projecting your voice with a big loud sound just like you have been every rehearsal!
+Students: We may be performing this number off headset mics so be sure to practice projecting your voice with a big loud sound just like you have been every rehearsal!

 Mrs. Lisa will work to have costumes at least mostly finished in time for these promotional performances.
 That said, some of the more complicated ones and possibly a few others may not be done by then.
 Should your costume not be ready in time, we will help make sure you have something to wear that matches the color palette of everyone else on stage.